hseritt/immaterial-css/README.md

 Download the styles.css file to a place you can import it into your html page.
 It will take of the rest itself.

+## Some Guidelines

+I like flexbox for unknown number of rows or columns.
+It handles those nicely.

+I like grid when I have a set idea of how many columns (or rows) I'll need for elements.
+It's still "flexible" however in case you need to resize.

+I like bigger fonts in some things (for instance where it needs to be bigger like headings and such).
+I prefer "quieter" font styles for paragraphs or li element text.

+In my "widgets" I like padding :-) but not necessarily bigger fonts.
+Do what you will.

+### html

 Setting a decent line-height below for your whole page.
 Feel free to adjust.

 ```css